 - Attentive table service (or lounge service, if the restaurant is full)

 - Marbled bathroom and shower facilities stocked with Aspar spa products if you fancy freshening up before your flight

 Beyond the frosted glass doors, every step into the Lounge is a pleasure!
 From the old school departure board, living wall, to marble finishes, you never forget your first time.

-The superb Qantas International First Lounge at Sydney Airport is up there with the best.
+The superb Qantas International First Lounge at Sydney Airport is up there with the best in the world.
 If you have a few extra hours prior to your flight, and it helps you skip some traffic on the roads, get to the airport early for a little first-class pampering and belly-filling.